 A local banana cultivar Musa (ABB group, Bluggoe subgroup), ‘Phee-gyan’ is widely cultivated in Myanmar due to its adaptability and popularity.
 It plays a significant role in supporting the livelihoods of many smallholder farmers.
 Valued for its high yield, good taste, rich nutrient content, and strong market demand, Phee-gyan provides a reliable source of income and contributes to the local economy.
 However, banana production in Myanmar faces several challenges, including leaf spot diseases, leaf streak, bunchy top, fusarium wilt, other viral infections, and stem borer infestations (International Plant Protection Convention, 2015).
 These problems negatively affect both yield and postharvest quality, posing constraints for farmers throughout the country.

-Mutation breeding has become a highly productive tool, offering the possibility of inducing desired traits that are not found in nature.
+Mutation breeding is considered as a highly efficient tool, increasing possibility of inducing desired traits which are rare in nature.
 Mutations can be induced using physical and chemical mutagens, with chemical mutagens generally having a larger ratio of mutational to undesired alterations compared to physical mutagens (Oladosu et al. 2016).
 As a result, chemical mutagens have become an essential component of mutation breeding.
 One of the commonly used chemical mutagens is ethyl methane sulfonate (EMS), an alkylating agent that induces chemical modification in nucleotides by introducing an active alkyl group.
 This leads to base changes and nucleotide mutations (Arisha et al. 2014, Gillmor and Lukowitz, 2020, Sabetta et al. 2011).
 EMS has been used to create new germplasm in several crops, such as barley (Caldwell et al. 2004), rice (Serrat et al. 2014), potato (Moon et al. 2018), wheat (Wang et al. 2018), and maize (Zhang et al. 2020a).

 The genetic characteristics of banana, such as parthenocarpic, polyploidy, irregular meiotic behavior, low fertility, and seed viability, among others make conventional breeding through crossing difficult in dessert banana varieties (Wang et al. 2021).
 EMS-induced mutagenesis is a valuable tool in banana research and breeding programs for producing somaclonal diversity (Omar et al. 1989).
 It enables the development of new banana varieties with improved traits, addressing major challenges faced by banana growers, such as disease susceptibility and yield limitations.
 As a result, EMS has been applied in banana breeding to improve agronomic traits, enhance cold tolerance, and disease resistance (Liu et al. 2024, Wang et al. 2021).